anika-nur/Hifiasm/README.md

 ## Acknowledgments

-This work was conducted at Colby College under the guidance of Dr. David R. Angelini.
+This work is being conducted at Colby College under the guidance of Dr. David R. Angelini.

 **Dr. David R. Angelini, Ph.D.**
 Professor and Associate Chair, Department of Biology